BenUllrich/ApplicationTracker/README.md

   - New connections made
 - Set a reminder - to events / check  for new job openings / follow up with the network

+## Tech Stack

+## Frontend UI:
+- tkinter

+## Backend:
+- Python for API calls.

+## Database:
+- Use pandas / SQLite for storing user data, applications, and company directories.

+## Deployment:
+- Host the app on Github.